 “After being hit this May by a hit and run drunk driver and injured I called… [Phoenix Accident and Injury]Law Firm.
 They were very professional and easy to work with.
 My case moved fast and I would definitely use them again if needed.” – Jay H. (Read this Review on Yelp)

 A hit and run car accident is defined by a person involved in a car accident leaving the scene without stopping to identify themselves or checking if anyone at the scene was injured.
-It doesn’t matter whether you were at fault for the accident or not; if you were involved in the accident at all and leave the scene without identifying yourself, it is considered a hit and run.
+It doesn’t matter whether you were at fault for the accident or not; if you were involved in the accident at all and leave the scene without identifying yourself, it is considered a hit and run car accident.

 However, if you need to leave the scene to call emergency services, like the police or an ambulance, it isn’t a hit and run as long as you return to the scene promptly to identify yourself.
-It is not considered a hit and run if you are unconscious and brought to a hospital by an ambulance; EMS will take care of identifying you.
+It is not considered a hit and run car accident if you are unconscious and brought to a hospital by an ambulance; EMS will take care of identifying you.

 If you have been a victim of a hit and run accident, the police will try to help determine the person who committed the hit and run.
 They’ll do this using a few different techniques.

-After a hit and run you will have a lot to deal with as the victim.
+After a hit and run car accident you will have a lot to deal with as the victim.
 However, there are a few things that you can do to help the investigation along, and potentially help find the perpetrator.

-Most car insurance will cover a hit and run accident through uninsured motorists coverage (which you are required to have a minimum of $15,000 in AZ).
+Most car insurance will cover a hit and run car accident through uninsured motorists coverage (which you are required to have a minimum of $15,000 in AZ).
 If your car is leased or financed, you will likely have this coverage by default.

 Many drivers who commit hit and runs are driving under the influence of alcohol or drugs.
 They figure that the penalty for a DUI is too high, and they attempt to run before anyone can identify them.
-If they are caught in a hit and run, they try the most logical defense- that they weren’t the person driving the car at the time of the accident (called the “it wasn’t me” defense).
+If they are caught in a hit and run car accident, they try the most logical defense- that they weren’t the person driving the car at the time of the accident (called the “it wasn’t me” defense).
 When this is raised, the most reliable evidence is from your report, as well as for any witnesses who come forward.

 The other common defense is that they weren’t drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware they had hit anything or anyone.
 These two defenses may not exonerate a drunk driver completely, but can help them avoid a DUI charge (even if they still get charged with a hit and run).